- Pictures with Words

 It’s easy to point out when I started counting calories.
 Look at that drop in the middle of March.
 There was a week where I was losing about a pound per day.
 Too much too fast, I was weak and sometimes light headed.

-With all this weight loss I am a little concerned about my track day strength.
-I am breaking recent personal records with push ups, pull ups and other strength exercises.
-But how much of that is attributed to weight loss?
-The exercise bike removes the weight loss factor, because most of your weight is in the seat.
-I am breaking personal records on the Garmin Power Curve, although it’s been a while since my Functional Threshold Power (FTP) has increased.
+The exercise bike removes the weight loss factor, all of your weight or lack there of, is on the seat.
+I am breaking personal records on the Garmin Power Curve also, although it’s been a while since my Functional Threshold Power (FTP) has increased.
+Hmm…

 My FTP has remained steady for a while???